spiffe/spiffe-helper/examples/mosquitto/README.md

 sudo apt install mosquitto
 ```

-Once installed, make sure to stop it as we will be running it with the spiffe
+Once installed, make sure to stop it as we will be running it with the
-helper instead:
+spiffe-helper instead:
 ```bash
 sudo systemctl stop mosquitto
 ```